Ram Mandir: 2021–present

 In August 2021, a viewing location was created for the public to observe the construction works in the temple site.
 Following the groundbreaking ceremony, up to 40 ft of debris were removed and the remaining earth compacted.
 The foundation was made using roller-compacted concrete.
 A total of 47–48 layers, with each layer 1 ft high, were completed by mid-September 2021.
 Due to electricity supply issues in Mirzapur, the cutting of the sandstone was slowed down.
 In early 2022, a video was released by the temple trust, showing the planned construction of the temple in 3D along with other related information.

 In January 2023, two 60-million-year-old Shaligram rocks, 26 tonnes and 14 tonnes respectively, were sent from the Gandaki River in Nepal.
 These rocks were used to carve the idol of Ram Lalla in the sanctum sanctorum.
 In August 2023, according to the Shri Ram Janmabhoomi Teerth Kshetra Trust, 70% of the groundwork was completed and 40% of the roof work was completed.
 In December 2023, the entire base, along with the six smaller temples that surround the main temple, which consists of the sanctum sanctorum, were almost completed.
 For its consecration, only the ground floor was opened.
-The temple is expected to be completed by July 2025.